ccollicutt/ccollicutt.github.io/_posts/2019-09-29-mikrotik-CRS326-24G-2S-RM.md

 Finally, the switch is only 24 ports.
 Technically I'd have to have two of them to match the 48 ports of the EX4200.
 When you have many boxes ports will run out quickly.

+You can certainly find cheaper, older used switches, but they will likely be loud and power hungry.